-Montezuma Orchard Restoration Project (MORP) is working to preserve our fruit- growing heritage and restore an orchard culture and economy to our region.
+Montezuma Orchard Restoration Project (MORP) works to preserve Colorado’s fruit- growing heritage and restore an orchard culture and economy to the southwestern region.

-MORP envisions southwestern Colorado being renowned for an orchard culture and economy based on the legendary quality of Montezuma Valley Fruits.
+MORP envisions southwestern Colorado being renowned for an orchard culture and economy based on the legendary quality and diversity of Montezuma Valley Fruits.

-MORP believes that the remarkable orchard culture and economy that once existed here can again be possible through research, education, and preservation.
+MORP believes that the remarkable orchard culture and economy that once existed here can again be possible through our program work of Preservation, Education and Outreach, and Cultural & Economic Revitalization.
 Through orchard workshops, historic document research, and direct engagement with knowledgeable people, an active interest in heritage orchards is again taking hold.

-In 2014 MORP elected a Board of Directors, adopted By-Laws, and organized under the fiscal sponsorship of Mancos Valley Resources in order to systematically collect, document, and share the work done so far; and to secure funding to make further progress towards its goals.
+In 2014 MORP put together an board of directors, adopted by-laws, and organized under 501c3 fiscal sponsorship in order to systematically collect, document, and share the work done so far; and to secure funding to make further progress towards its goals.

-Please join us in keeping Montezuma County “Orchard Country”.
-Become a member of MORP by making a tax-deductible contribution of $30 or more.
-Please make checks payable to our fiscal sponsor Mancos Valley Resources with MORP in the memo line; or go to “Become a Member” (at sidebar) to contribute via PayPal.
+Please join us in keeping Colorado “Orchard Country”.
+The best way to support our work is to become a SUSTAIN-a-TREE member by making a monthly donation of $10 or more.
+You can also make a yearly one time donation of $30 or more to become a member.
+Your membership is tax-deductible.
+Please make checks payable to MORP or go to “Become a Member” (at sidebar) to contribute via PayPal.

-Members receive discounts on hand-grafted heritage apple trees; our bi-annual “Old Fashioned Newsletter”; and the latest updates from orchard country.
+Members receive discounts on workshops and hand-grafted heritage apple trees.
 Sign up for our newsletter (at sidebar) to know about upcoming Orchard Socials and workshops; learn how to prune and graft; learn what is growing here; connect to the living history!

 email@example.com (970) 565-3099 POB 1556, Cortez, Co 81321